Our guides fish the Rogue year-round and the Umpqua River, just one drainage north, January through March.

 Where do you fish on the Rogue?

-We fish the Upper Rogue River just north of Medford, Oregon and the Middle Rogue River near Grants Pass.
+We fish the Upper Rogue River just outside of Medford, Oregon and the Middle Rogue River near Grants Pass.

 What are the benefits of hiring a fishing guide or taking a guided fishing trip?

 It's a great way to see the river, floating in the comfort of a heated drift boat while fishing for the Pacific Northwest's most prized fish, drifting through endless evergreens, spotting wildlife and enjoying the beauty of the river, while your guide takes care of all the details.

 You don't need your own gear or to buy a boat!
 Guided fishing trips are a bit of an investment, but when you consider the time and supplies needed to do it yourself, it can be very cost effective.
 Our fishing guides provide everything you will need for the day: a heated boat, safety equipment, fishing gear; rods, reels, tackle, bait and flies, personalized instruction, cleaned, filleted, and bagged fish, and a shuttle back to your car at the end of your trip.